 Annual Deadlines and Reporting Requirements

 The deadline for submitting conflict minerals reports to the SEC is May 31 of every year for the reporting period of the prior year.
 All publicly-traded companies that are subject to the rule must submit reports, and consumer demand is pushing even out-of-scope companies into voluntary compliance.

 Additionally, the requirements for due diligence are getting more and more complicated.
-Besides collecting CMRT forms from your supply chain, which will demand tremendous effort in numerous communications with your suppliers, you now are required to contact the smelters or refiners directly or work through your supply chain to validate the SOR status.
+Besides collecting CMRT and EMRT forms from your supply chain, which will demand tremendous effort in numerous communications with your suppliers, you now are required to contact the smelters or refiners directly or work through your supply chain to validate the SOR status.